-- See and avoid as well as hear and avoid.
-Airtanker pilots must actively listen to gain awareness that sequencing is occurring as well as to gain an understanding of which aircraft are participating and the location of routes, circuits, and checkpoints.
-Airtanker pilots must then visually acquire the other traffic, as well as relevant routes, checkpoints, and circuits. - Understand sequencing procedures, the standard verbiage, and its meaning. - Locate checkpoints, routes, and circuits.
-Airtanker pilots must visually locate checkpoints, routes, and circuits of other aircraft that may be a factor to the drop pattern or exit.
+- See and avoid as well as hear and avoid: Airtanker pilots must actively listen to gain awareness that sequencing is occurring as well as to gain an understanding of which aircraft are participating and the location of routes, circuits, and checkpoints.
+Airtanker pilots must then visually acquire the other traffic, as well as relevant routes, checkpoints, and circuits. - Understand sequencing procedures: Pilots must understand the standard verbiage, and its meaning. - Locate checkpoints, routes, and circuits: Airtanker pilots must visually locate checkpoints, routes, and circuits of other aircraft that may be a factor to the drop pattern or exit.
 This may require additional communication.
-If an airtanker pilot is unsure if a checkpoint, route, or circuit may be a conflict for the airtanker's drop pattern, the pilot must query the aerial supervisor.
+If an airtanker pilot is unsure if a checkpoint, route, or circuit may be a conflict for the airtanker's drop pattern, the pilot must query the aerial supervisor. - Plan the airtanker drop pattern and exit to avoid aircraft operating on circuits or routes or holding at checkpoints: Aerial supervisors are trained to create checkpoints which reduce conflict with the airtanker drop pattern, but this is not always possible during a dynamic firefighting operation.
+If unable to plan and fly a pattern that avoids the other aircraft, inform the aerial supervisor and coordinate for alternate deconfliction procedures.
+This can best be accomplished by clearly informing the ATGS/LPIL that the pattern or exit possibly conflict and where that conflict will occur.
+If appropriate the airtanker pilot should provide an alternate deconfliction plan that will provide safe separation for all aircraft.
+Example: